okhodjaev/okhodjaev.github.io/_posts/2026-07-19-second-table-same-ceiling.md

 ## Signals to Watch

 Several markers will show whether this reading holds.
-Whether WAICO, as it moves from signed agreement toward operating body, is given a charter, a secretariat, a budget, and decision rules, and in particular whether any organ is granted a verification or audit mandate over member systems rather than a coordinating role; whether the founding period closes on 31 July 2026, as reported by member-state sources, or remains open beyond it, and whether the final roster differs from the twenty-nine, and whether any state other than Kazakhstan comes to sit at both tables; whether the material commitments that accompany membership, the training programs and tool access announced in Shanghai, arrive on terms set by the host or negotiable by the members; and whether the next session of the United Nations Global Dialogue, in New York in 2027, engages the existence of a parallel pole or proceeds as though the field still had one center.
+- Whether WAICO, as it moves from signed agreement toward operating body, is given a charter, a secretariat, a budget, and decision rules, and in particular whether any organ is granted a verification or audit mandate over member systems rather than a coordinating role;
+- Whether the founding period closes on 31 July 2026, as reported by member-state sources, or remains open beyond it, and whether the final roster differs from the twenty-nine, and whether any state other than Kazakhstan comes to sit at both tables;
+- Whether the material commitments that accompany membership, the training programs and tool access announced in Shanghai, arrive on terms set by the host or negotiable by the members;
+- and whether the next session of the United Nations Global Dialogue, in New York in 2027, engages the existence of a parallel pole or proceeds as though the field still had one center.

 ## The Questions That Remain Open

 Two questions this piece cannot resolve.
-First, whether two competing registries can generate the distributed capacity for verification that a single universal forum could not, or whether the division simply reproduces, twice over, the same distance between governance claim and operational effect.
-Second, whether formal representation in an expanding institution can, over time, convert into genuine influence over the material and verification parameters that decide governance outcomes, or whether a seat at a legitimating table is precisely the thing that is offered in place of that influence.
+**First**, whether two competing registries can generate the distributed capacity for verification that a single universal forum could not, or whether the division simply reproduces, twice over, the same distance between governance claim and operational effect.
+**Second**, whether formal representation in an expanding institution can, over time, convert into genuine influence over the material and verification parameters that decide governance outcomes, or whether a seat at a legitimating table is precisely the thing that is offered in place of that influence.

 ---